Omegapy/Python-Code-Projects/PDF with PyPDF/README.md

 - How to split and join pages
 - How to read a pdf to memory instead of having to write to disk

-The [PageOject Class](https://pypdf.readthedocs.io/en/stable/modules/PageObject.html?highlight=add_transformation#the-pageobject-class) represents a single within a PDF file.
+The [PageOject Class](https://pypdf.readthedocs.io/en/stable/modules/PageObject.html?highlight=add_transformation#the-pageobject-class) represents a single page within a PDF file.

 Typically this object will be created by accessing the ```pdf_reader_object.pages``` or ```pdf_writer_object.pages```, a list of all the pages, a page is a PageOject Class which is a subclass of the PdfReader and PdfWriter classes, but it is also possible to create an empty page with the ```create_blank_page()```.